carla-simulator/carla/Docs/cameras_and_sensors.md

 This sensor, when attached to an actor, reports if there is obstacles ahead.

+!!! note
+    This sensor creates "fake" actors when it detects obstacles with something that is not an actor, this is so we can retrieve the semantic tags of the object we hit.

 | Blueprint attribute  | Type  | Default | Description |
 | -------------------- | ----  | ------- | ----------- |
 | `distance`           | float | 5       | Distance to throw the trace to |